AlejandraPereira/Literalura_aluraOracle/README.md

 3 - List of registered authors

-4 - List of authors alive at a certain time
+4 - List living Authors in a specific year

-5 - List of books by language
+5 - List books by language

 0 - Exit